hughperkins/kgsgo-dataset-preprocessor/README.md

 #Results

+Planned design, not implemented yet:
 - the datasets are downloaded from http://u-go.net/gamerecords/, into `data` subdirectory
 - processed into .dat files, with the same name as the unzipped zip files, just with `.dat` instead of `.zip`, also in `data` directory
-- finally, consolidated together, into one .dat file `kgsgo.dat`, in the `data` subdirectory
+- finally, consolidated together, into two .dat file, in the `data` subdirectory:
+  - `kgsgo-train.dat`
+  - `kgsgo-test.dat`
+- `kgsgo-test.dat` contains the data from 100 games, randomly selected
+- `kgsgo-train.dat` contains the data from the other games, in no particular order, unshuffled

 #Data format of resulting file